mozilla/meao/_posts/2017-10-05-kuma-report.md

 Continued Conversion to Browser Compat Data
 ---
+The Browser Compat Data (BCD) project now includes all the HTML and JavaScript compatibility data from MDN.
+1,500 MDN pages now generate their compatibility tables from this data.
+Only 4,500 more to go!

-The Browser Compat Data project moved very quickly in September.
-There were 159 commits over 90 PRs from 18 different contributors.
+The BCD project was the most active MDN project in September.
+There were 159 commits over 90 pull requests.
+These PRs came from from 18 different contributors, bringing the total to 50 contributors.
 There's over 58,000 additional lines in the project.
-13 of these PRs are from [Daniel D. Beck](https://github.com/ddbeck), who is joining us as a contractor.
+13 of these PRs are from [Daniel D.
+Beck](https://github.com/ddbeck), who is joining the MDN team as a contractor.

 This progress was made possible by
 [Florian Scholz](https://github.com/Elchi3),